A Complete Guide to WPForms in WordPress

 View WPForms Submissions Entries

-After creating the form, review the main form settings before publishing it.
+After creating the form, review the main form settings before making it live.
+Open the form in the builder and click the Settings tab at the top.

 General